Susan Doran: Broadcasting

 Doran has appeared in many historical documentaries and podcasts as an expert commentator.

 Doran has participated in numerous Tudor history documentaries produced by the BBC.
 In 2016 she appeared in an episode of A Timewatch Guide focused on Elizabeth I, presented by Vanessa Collingridge.
 In 2020 she appeared in Royal History's Biggest Fibs, presented by Lucy Worsley, discussing the Spanish Armada and the relationship between Elizabeth I and Philip II of Spain.
 She also appeared in 2021's The Boleyns: A Scandalous Family, discussing Henry VIII's marriage to Anne Boleyn.

 Other documentary appearances include the 2010 National Geographic film Secrets of the Virgin Queen and an episode of the 2015 Yesterday series Medieval Murder Mysteries focused on the death of Amy Robsart.
 In 2018 she acted as a historical consultant for an episode of Britain's Most Historic Towns, presented by Alice Roberts, exploring the city of Norwich in the Tudor period.
 She has also presented numerous lecture courses on Tudor history for the online learning platform Massolit.

 In May 2009 Doran made an appearance in the BBC Radio 4 series The Hidden Henry discussing Henry VIII's role as a father with Lucy Wooding.
 In March 2019 she appeared as a guest on the Radio 4 programme In Our Time, discussing the life of William Cecil alongside John Guy and Diarmaid MacCulloch.
 In April 2024 Doran was the guest for the first ever live recording of Suzannah Lipscomb's podcast Not Just the Tudors at the Gloucester History Festival's spring weekend, where she discussed the succession of James I to the English throne.

 Personal life

 Doran is married to Alan Doran, an economist specialising in the developing world.
 They have two children together, including the writer Bathsheba Doran, and three grandchildren.

+Doran has Jewish heritage and although she does not class herself as observant or a believer, her family keeps a semi-kosher home.
+She and her husband founded the Oxford Masorti Group, which holds monthly services within the Oxford Jewish Congregation.